kurtamohler/SpecRelPy/README.md

 Right now, there's not much here, but here's what's here:

 * [lorentz_transform.py](lorentz_transform.py) - The basic space-time Lorentz transform with support for N spatial dimensions.
 * [lorentz_transform_visualization.ipynb](lorentz_transform_visualization.ipynb) - An interactive visualization of a Lorentz transformation of a 2-D square.
-Requires python3, jupyter, numpy, panel, and plotly

 ## How to run